-Everyone has his or her own opinions about his or her health, finances and family.
-At the Law Office of Cecil & Cianci, PC, our attorneys can develop a comprehensive estate plan for you, which will take into account your particular needs and wishes.
-Based on a clear understanding of your situation, we can assist you in establishing two kinds of durable power of attorney:
+Everyone has his or her own opinions about his or her health, finances, and family.
+At Cecil Cianci Law, PC, our attorneys can develop a comprehensive estate plan for you, which takes into account your particular needs and wishes.

-At the Law Office of Cecil & Cianci, PC, our California estate planning attorneys can assist you in protecting your assets, providing for your family and making sure your health care wishes are honored.
-Contact us online or call 916-756-4012 to learn more about powers of attorney.
+At Cecil Cianci Law, PC, our Roseville estate planning attorneys can assist you in protecting your assets, providing for your family, and making sure your healthcare wishes are honored.
+Contact us online or call (916) 675-3866 to learn more about powers of attorney.